Adelodunpeter25/GitCLI/README.md

-# GitCLI - Git Operations Automator
+# GitCLI - Git Operations Automation

 GitCLI is a user-friendly command-line tool for Git that simplifies everyday operations.
 Perfect for developers who want powerful Git functionality without the complexity.